algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 ### Test History

-To see the detailled Test History follow the link to the spreadsheet (WIP).
+To see the detailled Test History follow the link to the [spreadsheet](https://docs.google.com/spreadsheets/d/1JB1lV4f822tu6zhfQbtrtQGsYIInJZw8AnJMDjYGYeo/edit?gid=0#gid=0).

 The Test History will be presented as follows: